SER2021Call for Proposals

 - Training Course: a draft syllabus detailing the topics to be covered, teaching methods to be used, expected learning outcomes, and course duration

-Additionally, following proposal submission, training course instructors will be asked to complete an estimate of course registration fees to cover expenditures they may require to successfully deliver their course, as well as any materials or logistical arrangements they will need.
+Additionally, following proposal submission, training course and workshop instructors will be asked to complete an estimate of registration fees to cover expenditures they may require to successfully deliver their session, as well as a discussion of whether their session can successfully be delivered online.

 All submitted proposals will be peer-reviewed by members of the Program Committee.
 Proposals will be reviewed on a rolling basis (i.e. reviews will be ongoing throughout the submission period), and acceptance notices will be sent as early as possible to allow sufficient time for organizers to finalize programming, coordinate with speakers, and seek institutional support as necessary.
 For this reason, we encourage you to submit your proposal at the earliest date possible.